CaptainCodeman/go-firebase/readme.md

 Currently just the auth pieces to verify and mint custom tokens.

+UPDATE: There is now an [Official Firebase Admin Go SDK](https://github.com/firebase/firebase-admin-go) which is recommended instead of this package.

 ## Why another package?

 There are a few existing firebase packages for Go but none of them seemed to work